 Ciutat Vella, Quintessential Barcelona

-Stroll La Rambla and see the colorful Boqueria market before cutting over to the Catedral de la Seu in Barri Gòtic, unrivaled for the density and number of its surviving medieval buildings and monuments.
+Stroll La Rambla and see the colorful Boqueria market before cutting over to the Catedral de la Seu in Barri Gòtic, unrivaled for its medieval buildings and monuments.
 Detour through stately Plaça Sant Jaume where the Palau de la Generalitat, Catalonia’s seat of government, faces the Ayuntamiento (City Hall).
-The Gothic Plaça del Rei and the neoclassical Plaça Reial—not to be confused—are short walks from Plaça Sant Jaume.
+The Gothic Plaça del Rei and the neoclassical Plaça Reial are short walks from Plaça Sant Jaume.
 The Museu Picasso is five minutes from the loveliest example of Catalan Gothic architecture, the basilica of Santa Maria del Mar.
-An evening concert at the Palau de la Música Catalana after a few tapas and before a late dinner is an unbeatable way to end the day.
+An evening concert at the Palau de la Música Catalana after a few tapas is an unbeatable way to end the day.

 Budget a whole day for the Raval, behind the Boqueria, for the Museu d’Art Contemporani de Barcelona, the medieval Antic Hospital de la Santa Creu, the Sant Pau del Camp church, and the medieval shipyards at Drassanes Reiales.
 Palau Güell, just off the lower Rambla, is an important Gaudí work.
-A short hike away, the waterfront Barceloneta neighborhood is a prime venue for a paella.
+Nearby, the waterfront Barceloneta neighborhood is a prime venue for a paella.

 The Post-1860 Checkerboard Eixample

-A morning touring the Eixample starts early and begins at Gaudí’s magnum opus, the Temple Expiatori de la Sagrada Família (while there, include a side trip up Avinguda Gaudí to the Hospital de Sant Pau—if you buy your tickets to the Sagrada Família online ahead of time, you can avoid the inevitable lengthy queue.
+A day touring the Eixample starts early and begins at Gaudí’s magnum opus, the Temple Expiatori de la Sagrada Família (while there, include a side trip up Avinguda Gaudí to the Hospital de Sant Pau); if you buy your tickets ahead of time, you can avoid the lengthy queue.
 After, head to the central Passeig de Gràcia; en route swing past Moderniste architect Puig i Cadafalch’s Casa Terrades and his Palau Baró de Quadras.
-Spend the afternoon in the Eixample with the undulating facades and stunning interiors of Casa Milà and Casa Batlló.
-Other Eixample masterpieces include Gaudí’s Casa Calvet, not far from Plaça de Catalunya, the Fundació Tàpies, and more far-flung Moderniste gems such as the Casa Golferichs, and the Casa de la Papallona (the "Butterfly House") out toward Plaça de Espanya.
+Spend the afternoon in the Eixample with the undulating facades of Casa Milà and Casa Batlló.
+Other masterpieces include Gaudí’s Casa Calvet, not far from Plaça de Catalunya, the Fundació Tàpies, and more far-flung gems such as the Casa Golferichs, and the Casa de la Papallona (the "Butterfly House") out toward Plaça de Espanya.
 Parallel to the Passeig de Gràcia is the Rambla Catalunya, a tree-shaded promenade lined with shops and cafés.

 Upper Barcelona: Gràcia and Sarrià